 The feeling of being stressed - sweaty palms, a tight chest, etc. - is often the result of hormones entering your bloodstream.
 When the brain encounters something stressful, it tells the body to release cortisol, adrenaline, and other "stress" hormones.
 Hormones are chemical messengers.
 Hormones like cortisol or adrenaline send a specific message throughout the body: we are in danger.

-Your brain doesn’t have to be in actual danger to send out these hormones.
-You might be in front of a grizzly bear or you might just be thinking about your crush rejecting you.
+Your brain doesn't have to be in danger to release these hormones.
+You might be in front of a grizzly bear or think about your crush rejecting you.
 The response from the brain is the same.
-Knowing this, you can manage stress in one of two ways: prevent situations from feeling as dire as being in front of a grizzly bear, or calm your body down when the hormones start to flow through the bloodstream.
+Knowing this, you can manage stress in one of two ways: prevent situations from feeling as dire as being in front of a grizzly bear or calm your body down when the hormones start to flow through the bloodstream.

 Consider Your Diet and Exercise

-Getting eight hours of sleep won’t just help you grow big and strong.
-Sleep is part of the body’s circadian rhythm.
-This 24-hour cycle helps the body wake up and fall asleep through the release of – you guessed it – hormones.
+Getting eight hours of sleep won't just help you grow big and strong.
+Sleep is part of the body's circadian rhythm.
+This 24-hour cycle helps the body wake up and fall asleep through the release of - you guessed it - hormones.
 The body releases cortisol in the morning as you get up.
-Improper sleep schedules mess with the body’s intended cortisol production.
+Improper sleep schedules mess with the body's intended cortisol production.
 This can lead to a myriad of health issues, including increased appetite and high blood pressure.
-One of the best things you can do for your physical and mental health is get proper sleep.
+Getting proper sleep is one of the best things you can do for your physical and mental health.

 Stress often comes from feeling overwhelmed.
 There are only 24 hours in a day.
-(And hopefully, you are spending around eight of those hours sleeping.)
-It is okay to say “no” to responsibilities, obligations, projects, or even vacations that feel like “too much.”
-The easiest way to handle a stressful schedule may just be to lighten it!
+(And hopefully, you are spending around eight hours sleeping.)
+It is okay to say "no" to responsibilities, obligations, projects, or even vacations that feel like "too much."
+The easiest way to handle a stressful schedule is to lighten it!

 Take some time to write down how you are feeling.
 Journaling allows you to process your emotions using different parts of your brain.
-As you write, you might find that you gain a new perspective on your situation and what solutions you can implement.
+You might gain a new perspective on your situation and what solutions you can implement as you write.
 You do not have to spend a lot of time journaling each day.
-Just sit down for five minutes, write about what happened in your day, and see where your words take you.
+Sit down for five minutes, write about your day, and see where your words take you.